Tuesday May 22

 Art of the Plant Vernissage

-The Canadian Museum of Nature marks International Day of Biodiversity with special events and officially launches the Art of the Plant exhibition.
+The Canadian Museum of Nature marked International Day of Biodiversity with special events and officially launched the Art of the Plant exhibition.

 Wednesday May 23 to Friday May 25

 The Art of the Plant Steering Committee, Canadian Museum of Nature and Canada Agriculture and Farm Museum jointly welcomed botanical artists from across Canada to the nation’s capital to celebrate this milestone exhibition event.
 A Botanical Art Conference complemented the exhibit and presented many enjoyable learning experiences from guided tours, instructional workshops and speaker presentations led by specialists.